 7. Register for placement exams

 Regional placement testing is required of all new incoming first-year students.
 Placement tests are offered on all UW System campuses and sites in Minneapolis and Chicago.
 Students must take placement tests before attending orientation.
 Information is mailed to students in January and registration begins on February 1.

 8. Register for orientation

 New student orientation one-day sessions and registration for new first-year students will take place in June.
 Students who have paid their $100 enrollment deposit will receive detailed information about orientation in late March and will be able to sign up for a date in early April.
 Before you attend orientation, be sure to send an official transcript for any college work in progress or completed so you can get the best advice on what courses to select.
-Sign up for one of the required 15 one-day programs from June 10-28!
+Sign up for one of the required 15 one-day programs in June!

 9. Submit test credit

 If you have taken Advanced Placement (AP) examinations, College Level Examination Program (CLEP) exams, or International Baccalaureate (IB) exams, send the official scores to the Advising, Retention and Career Center for evaluation.